Upstate Canna Co. gearing up for grand opening

 SCHENECTADY, N.Y.
 (NEWS10) — Mar.
-31, 2023 marks two years since the cannabis law was passed here in New York State; paving the way for legal dispensaries to open.
+31, 2023 marks two years since the cannabis law was passed in New York State, which paved the way for legal dispensaries to open.

 Owner of Upstate Canna Co., Donald Andrews, was one of the first in the state to get a conditional adult-use retail dispensary license.
 It was a packed house with supporters and state officials for the store’s soft opening; giving just a glimpse at what the future of legal cannabis looks like here in the Capital Region.